Shwetha-Selma/q2_2024/pSTL_offload/README.md

 | Area                      | Description
 |:---                       |:---
-| What you will learn       | Offloading of C++ standard algorithms to GPU device.
+| What you will learn       | Offloading of C++ standard algorithms to GPU devices.
 | Time to complete          | 15 minutes
 | Category                  | Concepts and Functionality